 HFFC Code of Conduct requires its employees to observe high standards of business and personal ethics in conduct of their duties and responsibilities.
-As employees and representatives of the company, they must practice honesty and integrity in fulfilling their responsibilities and comply with all applicable laws and regulations.
-This policy governs reporting and investigation of allegations of suspected improper activities.
-The purpose of the Whistle blower Policy is to enable a person who observes an unethical practice (whether or not a violation of law), to approach a Whistle blower Committee without necessarily informing their supervisors if they choose to do so.
-The policy provides a framework to promote responsible and secure whistle blowing.
-It protects employees wishing to raise a concern about serious irregularities within the Company.
+As employees and representatives of the Company, they must practice honesty and integrity in fulfilling their responsibilities and comply with all applicable laws and regulations.

-- “Whistle blower” refers to a person or entity making a disclosure of any unethical activity that they have observed.
-Whistle blowers could be employees, contractors, contractor’s employees, clients, vendors, internal or external auditors, law enforcement/regulatory agencies or other third parties.
+- “Whistle Blower” refers to a person or entity making a disclosure of any unethical activity that they have observed.
+Whistle Blower could be Employees, Clients, Vendors, Internal or Statutory Auditors, law enforcement/regulatory agencies or other third parties.

 - “Ethical Behavior” means being in accordance with the accepted principles of right and wrong that govern the conduct of a profession including but not restricted to financial impropriety and accounting malpractices.

 - “Professional behavior” means exhibiting a courteous, conscientious and generally businesslike manner at the workplace that strives to maintain a positive regard to others while avoiding excessive display of deep feeling.

 - “Disciplinary Action” means any action that can be taken on the completion of /during the investigation proceedings including but not limiting to a warning, imposition of fine, suspension from official duties or any such action as is deemed to be fit considering the gravity of the matter.